nimbly/ActiveResource/README.md

 `resourceIdentifier` Name of the field to use as the ID.
 Defaults to `id`.

 ##### Static methods
-`find` Find a single instance of a resource.
+`find` Find a single instance of a resource given its ID.
 Assumes payload will return *single* object.

 `all` Get all instances of a resource.
 Assumes payload will return an *array* of objects.

-`remove` Delete a resource.
+`delete` Destroy (delete) a resource given its ID.

 `findThrough` Find a resource *through* another resource.
 For example, if you have to retrieve a comment through its post `/posts/1234/comments/5678`.

 `allThrough` Get all instances of a resource *through* another resource.
-For example, if you have to retrieve comments through its post `/posts/1235/comments`.
+For example, if you have to retrieve comments through its post `/posts/1234/comments`.

 ##### Instance methods
 `fill` Mass assign object properties with an array of key/value pairs.

 `save` Save or update the instance.

-`delete` Delete the instance.
+`destroy` Destroy (delete) the instance.

 `getResponse` Get the `Response` object for the last request.

 `getError` Get the `Error` object for the last request.

-`parseFind` Tells the Model class where to look for the payload data for a single resource.
-Expects single parameter containing the parsed/decoded payload.
+`parseFind` Tells the Model class where in the payload to look for the data for a single resource.
+This method is called when using the
+            `find` static method or the `save` instance method.
+The `parseFind` method accepts a single parameter containing the parsed/decoded payload and should return an object or an associative array containing the instance data.
+If you do not specify this method on your model, ActiveResource will pass the full payload to hydrate the model.
+            Unless the API you are working with returns all relevant data in the root of the response, you *need* to implement this method.
+See Expected Data Format for more information.

-`parseAll` Tells the Model class where to look for the payload data for an array of resources.
-Expects single parameter containing the parsed/decoded payload.
+`parseAll` Tells the Model class where in the payload to look for the data for an array of resources.
+This method is called when using the
+           `all` static method.
+This method accepts a single parameter containing the parsed/decoded payload and should return an object or an associative array containing the instance data.
+If you do not specify this method on your model, ActiveResource will pass the full payload to hydrate the model.
+Unless the API you are working with returns all relevant data in the root of the response, you *need* to implement this method.See Expected Data Format for more information.

 `includesOne` Tells the Model class that the response includes a single instance of another model class.
+ActiveResource will then create an instance of the model and hydrate with the data.

 `includesMany` Tells the Model class that the response includes an array of instances of another model class.
+ActiveResource will then create a Collection of hydrated model instances.

-You can also define `public` methods with the same name as an instance property that the model will use to modify the data.
+You can also define `public` methods with the same name as an instance property that the model will send the data to.
+You can then modify the data or more commonly, create a new model instance representing the data.

+For example, say you are interacting with a blog API that has blog posts, users, and comments.
+You create the three model classes representing the API resources.

+###### Users

+    class Users extends \ActiveResource\Model
+    {
+    }

+###### Comments

+    class Comments extends \ActiveResource\Model
+    {
+        public function author($data)
+        {
+            return $this->includesOne(Users::class, $data);
+        }
+    }

-###### Example
+###### Posts

     class Posts extends \ActiveResource\Model
     {
-        protected $connectionName = 'sample-api';

         public function author($data)
         {
             return $this->includesOne(Users::class, $data);